kyma-project/kyma/docs/service-catalog/docs/13-02-gcp-broker.md

 ---
-title: Google Cloud Platform Broker
+title: GCP Broker
-type: Overview
+type: Service Brokers
 ---

 >**NOTE:** The Google Cloud Platform (GCP) Service Broker is in the experimental phase.